 We integrate environmental considerations into strategic and operational decisions.
 We have demonstrated our commitment by reducing our impact on the environment in several areas.
-Our annual SOx and NOx air emissions have declined significantly over the last five years.
-In addition, we published industry-leading GHG-reduction goals in 2014 and became the first power company to adopt a Science-Based Target.
-In 2019, NRG announced the acceleration of these GHG emissions reduction goals to align with new Intergovernmental Panel on Climate Change (IPCC) guidance, which calls for limiting global warming to a 1.5° Celsius increase.
-Under our GHG emissions reduction timeline, we are targeting a 50% reduction by 2025 and net-zero emissions by 2050 from a 2014 baseline.
+Our annual SOx and NOx air emissions have declined significantly since 2014.
+In addition, we established industry leading GHG reduction goals in 2015 and became the first power company to earn a certification from the Science Based Targets initiative (SBTi).
+In 2019, NRG announced the acceleration of its Science-Based GHG emissions reduction goals to align with prevailing climate science, limiting global warming in the post-industrial era to 1.5 degree Celsius.